 Sometimes a baby with a cleft palate may have a small chin and a few babies with this combination may have difficulties with breathing easily.
 This condition may be called Pierre Robin sequence.

 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about one out of every 800 babies.

 Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Hyland, the results can be quite positive.
+This surgery is usually completed by an experienced plastic surgeon.
+Sometimes an oral surgeon may be included in the treatment if needed.

 Cleft Lip Treatment